simai/docara/stubs/site/source/docs/en/custom-404-page/custom-404-page.md

 Note that YAML front matter can also be used in Blade files, so you can accomplish the same thing using a Blade file named `404.blade.php`.

-This will create a file named `404.html` in your site’s `build` directory.
+This will create a file named `404.html` in your site's `build` directory.

 ## Using an Nginx Server